 The characterization of a thin coating is challenging to analyze, although it is crucial to understand the properties of the manufactured structures.
-An important aspect of the characterization is the Cu diffusion into the molybdenum layer and the inter-diffusion of Mo into the substrate.
-To clarify the process, we attempted to characterize the coating capability by investigating Mo films deposited on a 2 μm SiO2 layer on top of a Si substrate; this makes the interpretation of RBS and electrical characterizations easier than on Cu substrate.
-Figure 12 shows the RBS spectrum collected with a 2 MeV 4He+ beam at normal incidence and with a scattering angle of 165° (black line) with a simulation of the nominal sample structure.
+An important aspect of the characterization is the Cu diffusion into the molybdenum layer and the interdiffusion of Mo into the substrate.
+To clarify the process, we attempted to characterize the coating capability by investigating Mo films deposited on a 2 μ m SiO_2 layer on top of a Si substrate; this makes the interpretation of RBS and electrical characterizations easier than on a Cu substrate.
+Fig. 12 shows the RBS spectrum collected with a 2 MeV $^4\mathrm{He^+}$ beam at normal incidence and with a scattering angle of 165° (black line) with a simulation of the nominal sample structure.
 Mo and O surface scattering contributions are reported as green labels.
-The investigated sample has a nominal structure of 150 nm of Mo sputtered on the SiO2 layer and the RBS analysis returns a Mo concentration of 8.5×10^{17} Mo/cm2 that corresponds to an Mo coating of about 130 nm thickness.
+The investigated sample has a nominal structure of 150 nm of Mo sputtered on the SiO2 layer and the RBS analysis returns a Mo concentration of 8.5×10^{17} Mo/cm2 that corresponds to a Mo coating of about 130 nm in thickness.
 The deposited film is characterized by a Mo concentration lower than a pure Mo film, compatible with the presence of oxide in the deposited film.
-The signal of Mo film between channels 512-579 shows ~20 % reduction with respect to a pure Mo film.
+The signal of the Mo film between channels 512-579 shows a ~ 20 % reduction with respect to a pure Mo film.
 In fact an unexpected oxygen signal is observed at the surface between channels 200-238.
 The oxygen contamination is not uniform in the whole film.
-The simulation (see the red line in Figure 12) indicates that the Mo film contains oxygen with a maximum concentration of 25%.
+The simulation (see the red line in Fig. 12) indicates that the Mo film contains oxygen with a maximum concentration of 25%.
 On the latter sample we also performed an electrical characterization with a 4-point probe using the Van der Pauw configuration.
-With an applied voltage of 20 mV and a current of 2 mA we measured a sheet resistance of $R_s = 50\pm5$ Ω/sq .
-Taking into account the thickness of the film we obtain a resistivity of about $10^{-3} \Omega$ cm compared with a sheet resistance of 0.5 Ω /sq of a typical 100 nm thick metallic Mo film.
+With an applied voltage of 20 mV and a current of 2 mA we measured a sheet resistance of $R{\rm s} = (50\pm5)\Omega/({\rm sq})$.
+Taking into account the thickness of the film we obtain a resistivity of about 10^{-3} Ω cm compared with a sheet resistance of 0.5 $\Omega/(sq)$ of a typical 100 nm thick metallic Mo film.

-The electrical measurement of the sheet resistance indicates a material resistivity higher by about two orders of magnitude compared to a pure Mo film, a difference compatible with the presence of oxides in the Mo film, in agreement with the RBS analyses.
-As a reference, a continuous Mo-oxide film should have a sheet resistance of ~1 M Ω .
-[11]
+The electrical measurement of the sheet resistance indicates a material resistivity higher by about two orders of magnitude compared with a pure Mo film, a difference compatible with the presence of oxides in the Mo film, in agreement with the RBS analyses.
+As a reference, a continuous Mo-oxide film should have a sheet resistance of ~1 M Ω [11].

-To confirm the composition and check the chemical composition of molybdenum films we also used the XPS Depth Profiling technique using the PHI 5600Ci system available at the unit of Genoa of the INFN.
-The usual XPS depth sensitivity is ~ 5-10 nm depending on the analyzed materials.
-Etching the specimen under test, by using an argon gas sputtering gun, information can be gathered about the in depth composition of the sample.
-The process of sputtering and measuring is iterated in our case till all the molybdenum film is removed and the signal coming from the analysis area is the signal of a clean copper from the deposition substrate.
+To confirm the composition and check the chemical composition of the molybdenum films we also used the XPS Depth Profiling technique using the PHI 5600Ci system available at the unit of Genoa of INFN.
+The usual XPS depth sensitivity is \sim 5-10 nm depending on the analyzed materials.
+By etching the specimen under a test, by using an argon gas sputtering gun, information can be gathered about the in-depth composition of the sample.
+The process of sputtering and measuring is iterated in our case till all the molybdenum film is removed and the signal from the analysis area is the signal of clean copper from the deposition substrate.